tedunderwood/fiction/code/readme.md

 replicate.py
 ------------
 The central script that you call to reproduce tests from the article.
-If you run it interactively, it will query you and ask you which part of the project you want to reproduce.
+If you run it interactively, it will query you and ask you which part of the project you want to reproduce, listing options roughly in article order.
 You can also specify other settings to compare other sets of genres.

+The comments included in replicate.py explain a lot of otherwise-obscure aspects of the code, especially the parameters that get passed to logisticpredict in order to tell it how to construct a negative contrast set, and possibly a "donottrain" or "test-only" set that gets predicted but *never* used for training.
+(This is beyond the ordinary "test set" associated with leave-one-out crossvalidation.)
+These are the features that allow the script to programmatically "extrapolate" a model from one genre to another, but it is frankly an incredible pain to code -- not because it is at bottom conceptually complex, but because it creates a whole lot of minor loose ends and slight variations.
+I've tried to explain them in the comments at the start of replicate.py.

 logisticpredict.py
 ------------------
 The main modeling script, called by replicate.py with specific parameters.
 Does leave-one-out crossvalidation by author.
+If you run this by itself it allows you to specify a set of positive and negative tags for a model.

 modelingprocess.py
 ------------------